 If a judge ignores or puts too much emphasis on one of these principles, the Court of Appeal might consider changing the sentence.
 However, the fact that the trial judge made an error in applying one of the principles of sentencing does not guarantee that the Court of Appeal will change the sentence.
 You must also convince the court that the sentence is unfit.

 STEP 2: File a Notice of Appeal

 2.1 Finding the court's criminal forms

-To find the court's criminal forms, go to the court's website at www.sasklawcourts.ca or contact the registry office at (306) 787-5382 or caregistrar@sasklawcourts.ca
+To find the court's criminal forms, go to the criminal forms page of the court's website: